apache/solr-site/content/pages/mainnews.md

+Title: Main News

 # Lucene<span style="vertical-align: super; font-size: xx-small">TM</span> Project News

 ## 6 September 2019 - New mailing lists

 The Lucene project has added two new announce mailing lists, `issues@lucene.apache.org` and `builds@lucene.apache.org`.
 High-volume automated emails from our bug tracker, JIRA and GitHub will be moved from the `dev@` list to `issues@` and automated emails from our Jenkins CI build servers will be moved from the `dev@` list to `builds@`.